Minimal simplicial degree $d$ self-maps of $\mathbb{S}^{n-1}\times \mathbb{S}^1$: Preliminaries

-\item for each $h$-ball $A\in K$, the poset $\{B\in K \, | \, B \subset A\}$, ordered by inclusion, is isomorphic with the lattice of all faces of the standard $h$-simplex. \end{enumerate} A pseudo-triangulation of a polyhedron $P$ is a pair $(K,f)$, where $K$ is a simplicial cell complex and $f: |K| \to P$ is a PL-homeomorphism (see \cite{fgg86} for more details).
-A maximal dimensional closed ball of $K$ is called a {\it facet}.
-If all the facets of $K$ are of the same dimension, then $K$ is called a {\it pure} simplicial cell complex.
+\item for each $h$-ball $A\in K$, the poset $\{B\in K \, | \, B \subset A\}$, ordered by inclusion, is isomorphic to the lattice of all faces of the standard $h$-simplex. \end{enumerate} A {\it pseudo-triangulation} of a polyhedron $P$ is a pair $(K,f)$, where $K$ is a simplicial cell complex and $f: |K| \to P$ is a PL-homeomorphism (see \cite{fgg86} for more details).
+A maximal closed ball of $K$ is called a \emph{facet}.
+If all facets of $K$ have the same dimension $n$, then $K$ is called a \emph{pure $n$-dimensional simplicial cell complex}.

+\begin{definition} {\rm A pure $n$-dimensional simplicial cell complex $K$ is called \emph{$(n+1)$-colorable} if the vertices of its $1$-skeleton can be properly colored using $n+1$ colors.
+Let $M$ be a closed connected PL $n$-manifold.
+A simplicial cell complex $K$ is called a \emph{colored triangulation} of $M$ if $K$ is $(n+1)$-colorable and its geometric realization $|K|$ is PL-homeomorphic to $M$.} \end{definition}